zhoujiealex/think-diff.me.source/README.md

 # Note
 For **themes/next**, it's a submodule.
 If fail, it may caused by network issue.
+Check [here](https://chrisjean.com/git-submodules-adding-using-removing-and-updating/) and [here](http://stackoverflow.com/questions/4185365/no-submodule-mapping-found-in-gitmodule-for-a-path-thats-not-a-submodule).

 Retry with:
 ``` bash
 git ls-files --stage | grep 160000
 git rm themes/next